SAP-samples/teched2022-AD181/exercises/ex0/README.md

   ![BTP Cockpit](images/img-3.6.png)

+>Bookmark the **SAP Business Application studio** URL for quick access as you will visit this page again in following exercises.

 ### Clone the TechEd session repository

 Before starting on the session exercises, we will clone the session git repository into the Business Application Studio workspace.